 It’s also the most celebratory because it’s been branded with certain hedonistic associations that encompass every possible negative stereotype about Mexico while still getting the vibe right.

-.
+What kind of Tequila to Buy for Cocktails?First thing to know is that you, the discerning mixologist, are looking for 100% agave Tequila for your cocktails.
 It will say so right there on the bottle.
 That’s the basic standard.
 If you follow it you can’t go too wrong.

-there is a single type of Tequila.
+Most people assume that all Tequilas were created equal.
+That, gasp!, there is a single type of Tequila.
 But actually there are pure Tequilas and those made with additives.

+Should I mix Blanco, Reposado or Anejo Tequila in my Cocktails?Three types of Tequila you can find out there are based on age and their contact with wood.
 The wood is usually a Whiskey barrel, but there are all sorts of experiments in the industry so you may see some notation about that on the bottle.

 All three types of Tequila work differently in cocktails, so depending what drinks you want to mix, choose the one that will fit best: